ohwada/MAC_cpp_Samples/SDL2/checkers/README.md

 Changes: <br/>
 added Makefile <br/>
+so that you can build on Linux or Mac <br/>
 change onstexpr to const because compile error <br/>

 ### About:
 This is a Checkers Game built with SDL2 in C++.<br/>